shunk031/allennlp-dataframe-mapper/README.md

 ### Mapper

-The mapper takes a params of transformations from the config file.
+The mapper takes a param of transformations from the config file.
-We can use the `fit_transform` shortcut to bot fit the mapper and see what transformed data.
+We can use the `fit_transform` shortcut to both fit the mapper and see what transformed data.

 ```python
 from allennlp.common import Params